mark-hahn/vue-keep-scroll/README.md

 When this is in a DOM fragment that is detached from the DOM and reattached, the scroll position will be kept.

-## Building
+## Hacking

-When installed with npm the script `compile.bat` will run and compile the coffeescript in the `src` folder to javascript in the `lib` folder.
-Don't worry about the Windows name, this will work on any platform.
+If you wish to modify the source you will need to compile the coffeescript to javascript.
+To do this run the `compile.bat` script.
+Don't worry about the `.bat` suffix.
+It will work on all platforms.

 ## License